Radio (2003 film): Background

 The film's lead character, Radio, is based on James Robert "Radio" Kennedy, who was born October 14, 1946 in Anderson, South Carolina.
-His nickname, Radio, was given to him by townspeople because Kennedy grew up fascinated by radios and because of the radio he carried everywhere he went.
-He was known to ask students before football games, "We gonna get that quarterback?", and say "We gonna win tonight!".
-ReelSports provided the football and basketball coordination for the film.
+Radio died December 15, 2019.

 Reception

-On review aggregate Rotten Tomatoes, the film holds a 36% approval rating with the consensus reading: "The story is heavy on syrupy uplift and turns Radio into a saint/cuddly pet".
+On review aggregate Rotten Tomatoes, Radio holds a 35% approval rating, with the consensus reading: "The story is heavy on syrupy uplift and turns Radio into a saint/cuddly pet."
 The film holds a score of 38 out of 100 on Metacritic.
-The film grossed $52.3 million with a budget of approximately $30 million.
+The film grossed $52.6 million against a budget of approximately $30 million.
 Cuba Gooding Jr. earned a Golden Raspberry Award nomination for Worst Actor for his performance in the film but also an NAACP Image Award for Best Actor in a Motion Picture.

 Awards and nominations

 Soundtrack

 The soundtrack to Radio was released on October 21, 2003.